Growyourbrand.net Reference notes on brand consequence May 2026

 Key Takeaways

-- The FTC's January 2025 case alleged that Deere restricted repair competition for agricultural equipment, putting repair access inside antitrust and customer-trust scrutiny.
+• The FTC's January 2025 case alleged that Deere restricted repair competition for agricultural equipment, putting repair access inside antitrust and customer-trust scrutiny.

-- John Deere's own repair pages emphasize expanded self-repair resources, including Customer Service ADVISOR access and repair information.
+• John Deere's own repair pages emphasize expanded self-repair resources, including Customer Service ADVISOR access and repair information.

-- AP reported in April 2026 that Deere agreed to a proposed nearly $99 million class-action settlement, showing how repair access became a reputational and legal cost center.
+• AP reported in April 2026 that Deere agreed to a proposed nearly $99 million class-action settlement, showing how repair access became a reputational and legal cost center.

 The Decision Context

 John Deere has one of the strongest physical trust systems in American machinery.
-The green-and-yellow equipment, dealer network, parts ecosystem, rural memory, and field uptime expectation make the brand larger than a logo.
+The green-and-yellow equipment, dealer network, parts network, rural memory, and field uptime expectation make the brand larger than a logo.
 For many customers, the machine is not a lifestyle object.
 It is the thing that has to work during a short planting or harvest window.

-That is why the right-to-repair conflict is a brand case, not only a legal or technical case.
+That is why the right-to-repair conflict is a brand case, not merely a legal or technical case.
 Once farm equipment becomes software-enabled, the meaning of ownership changes.
 A farmer may buy the machine, but the practical ability to diagnose, repair, reset, and keep it operating can depend on software access, service tools, parts flow, dealer authorization, and contract terms.

 The Trust Asset